hugomods/utterances/README.md

 Or specify another options than `.Site.Params.utterances`, it's used to specify multiple Utterances configurations.

+> The global options will be merged into the custom options.

 ```go
 {{ partial "utterances/script-with-options" .Site.Params.blog.utterances }}
 ```